How do I find out what classes I need to take?

 Go to the Office of Field Experience in NAC 6/207.
 They can help for school placements.
 For community centers and museums, click here (coming soon).
 To download the Handbook on Field Experiences, click here.

-How and when do I register to take the ALST, the EAST, the CST, and the EdTPA?
+How and when do I register to take the EAST, the CST, and the EdTPA?

 For information on test dates and test prep workshops, click here.
 To register for any of the state certification exams, visit the official website at: http://www.nystce.nesinc.com.

-- The EAST should be taken after completing courses on Inclusive Education and Curriculum and Assessment in Art Education.
+– The EAST (Educating All Students Test) should be taken after completing courses on Inclusive Education and Curriculum and Assessment in Art Education.

-- The CST-Visual Arts should be taken after you have studied Art History and general studio art techniques.
+– The CST-Visual Arts (Content Speciality Test)should be taken after you have studied Art History and general studio art techniques.

-- The EdTPA is a portfolio exam that you take only while student teaching.
+– The EdTPA (Education Teacher Performance Assessment) is a portfolio exam that you take only while student teaching.

 How do I set up my student teaching?